 The Kern Scholarship provides substantial tuition scholarships for a select group of qualified Master of Divinity students who aspire to senior pastoral ministry in the United States.
 The scholarship is awarded to entering students and continues throughout the duration of the program.
 Eligibility requirements include the following: citizen of the United States, 3.25 cumulative grade point average (in college and seminary), 27 years of age or younger at the point of initial enrollment, call and commitment to full-time senior pastoral ministry in the United States (reaffirmed annually), commitment to complete the degree in 4 years (monitored annually), commitment to no new educational debt while enrolled at GRTS (reaffirmed annually and monitored), and participation in events and opportunities offered by the Kern Scholars Program (while at GRTS) and the Kern Pastors Network (upon graduation).
-To qualify for the scholarship, entering student candidates must complete the Kern Scholars Application process by the deadline and demonstrate eight specific qualities (i.e., leadership, Effective Communication, Agent of Change, Maturing in Character, Creative, Relational Competency, Culturally Engaged, and Persistent).
-For further details entering students should contact the GRTS Kern Scholar Director (Craig Johnson) at craig.johnson@cornerstone. edu.
+To qualify for the scholarship, entering student candidates must complete the Kern Scholars Application process by the deadline and demonstrate eight specific qualities (i.e., Leadership, Effective Communication, Agent of Change, Maturing in Character, Creative, Relational Competency, Culturally Engaged, and Persistent).
+For further details students should contact the GRTS Admissions office.